Piano tuning, voicing and regulation in the middle region of the Netherlands

 Floor heating can drie out your instrument.
 Place a carpet under your grand.
 This will also improve the sound!
 Or stick radiator reflective foil under it to protect it from the radiation.
 Also use an air humidifier.

 Further tips: always keep a small hatch open, preferably away from the piano, to create a constant small flow of fresh air (but not a draft) in the room.
 This is a good remedy against mold.
 Also, try not to let the night temperature drop by more then 4 °F (2.5 °C).
+If the humidity climbs over 60% and you do not have a de-humidifier, turn the heating up.
+The humidity will drop.

 And last but not least: play regularly!